groupultra/sdk-public/docs/source/module_moobius.network.ws_client.rst

 ---------------------------------------------------------------------------------------------------------------------
 WSClient.refresh(self, user_id, channel_id)

 Refreshes everything the user can see.
 The socket will send back messages with the information later.
   Parameters:
-    user_id (str): The Used in the "action" message that is sent. channel_id (str): The Used in the body of said message. dry_run=False: The Don't acually send anything if True.
+    user_id (str): Used in the "action" message that is sent. channel_id (str): Used in the body of said message. dry_run=False: Don't acually send anything if True.
         These three parameters are common to most fetch messages.
   Returns:
     The message that was sent as a dict.
   Raises:
     (this function does not raise any notable errors)

 .. _moobius.network.ws_client.WSClient.__str__: